Comfortable and Furious

 The Unsung: Laura-Louise, Rosemary’s Baby

 The beauty of Rosemary’s Baby is that, while it acknowledges Satanists are living among us trying to overthrow the established order, we really have nothing to fear.
-Sure, they did succeed in getting the Lord of the Underworld his first, the best opportunity to send a spawn into our world, but when you’re a gang of geriatrics, buffoons, and comical stereotypes, it’s never really in doubt which side will prevail in the end.
-Year Zero may indeed start things anew, right there in the Dakota of all places, but who among us thinks it stands a chance when the likes of Ruth Gordon come knocking?
+Sure, they did succeed in getting the Lord of the Underworld his first, best opportunity to send a spawn into our world, but when you’re a gang of geriatrics, buffoons, and comical stereotypes, it’s never really in doubt which side will prevail in the end.
+Year One may indeed start things anew, right there in the Dakota of all places, but who among us thinks it stands a chance when the likes of Ruth Gordon come knocking?

 And then there is Laura-Louise.
 Fat, silly, and perhaps the least mature member of the Devil’s squad, she is also the most fascinating of the group.
 Given her almost pathological insistence on being loud and obnoxious, it’s a mental hurdle of the highest order to imagine how and why she was ever recruited to begin with.
 So undisciplined and lax she can’t help but be startled at the slightest noise, it’s impossible to believe the inherent evil of the Satanic arts attracted her in the least.
 Was it the Castevet’s cooking that won her over?
 The prospect of being naked among friends and not being the lumpiest in the room?
 Simple, garden variety loneliness and the need for a Canasta partner?
 A prequel, even at this late date, might not be a bad idea.